-- Program areas will be notified by the CRO 30 calendar days prior to the upcoming Title VI review using DocuSign email along with a fillable ADOT Title VI On-site Compliance Review questionnaire.
-The program area Title VI Liaison will assist in the coordination and participate in the onsite review process. - 2.
-Two weeks prior to the onsite review, a reminder will be sent via email to discuss agenda, logistics, expectations of the onsite visit, request policies, procedures, sample documents and the Title VI On-site Compliance Review questionnaire for a pre onsite review-desk audit.
+- Program areas are electronically notified of the intended review by the Title VI Program 30 calendar days prior to the upcoming Title VI review with a fillable ADOT Title VI On-site Compliance Review questionnaire is also included for completion and submission prior to the review.
+The program area Title VI Liaison assists in the coordination and participates in the on-site review process. - 2.
+Two weeks prior to the on-site review, a reminder is sent via email to discuss agenda, logistics, expectations of the on-site visit, request policies, procedures, sample documents and the Title VI On-site Compliance Review questionnaire for a pre on-site review-desk audit.

-Once identified for a comprehensive Title VI Onsite Compliance Review, a letter will be sent via DocuSign to the Program Area's Director, Civil Rights Director, Deputy Civil Rights Director, ADA/Title VI Nondiscrimination Program Coordinator, Title VI Program Manager and the Title VI Liaison.
-The letter will outline:
+Once identified for a comprehensive Title VI On-site Compliance Review, a letter is sent electronically to the program area's director, External Civil Rights Programs Manager, ADA/Title VI Program Coordinator, Title VI Program Manager and the Title VI Liaison.
+The letter outlines:

-- 1. Date for the Title VI Onsite Compliance Review, 35 calendar days following the date of the notice letter; - 2.
-Date for all internal policies, procedures and Title VI Onsite Questionnaire to be submitted to the CRO, no less than 30 calendar days from the date of the letter; and, - 3.
-Onsite Review Process.
+- 1. Date for the Title VI On-site Compliance Review, 35 calendar days following the date of the notice letter - 2.
+Date for all internal policies, procedures and Title VI Onsite Questionnaire to be submitted to the Title VI Program, no less than 30 calendar days from the date of the letter - 3.
+On-site Review Process

-Contents of Title VI Onsite Questionnaire submitted to CRO:
+Contents of Title VI On-site Questionnaire submitted to Title VI Program:

-- 1. Demographic data collection methods;
+- 1. Demographic data collection methods

 - 2. Sampling contracts to ensure inclusion of required nondiscrimination provisions

-- 3. Sampling of public involvement material including meeting notices, project flyers, and other public documents demonstrating LEP compliance.
+- 3. Sampling of public involvement material including meeting notices, project flyers, and other public documents demonstrating LEP compliance

-- 4. EJ efforts towards project development;
+- 4. EJ efforts towards project development

-- 5. LEP efforts;
+- 5. LEP efforts

-- 6. Directive/Policy updates;
+- 6. Directive/Policy updates

-- 7. Training efforts

-- 8. Title VI complaints if any received directly by the program area;
+- 7. Training efforts - 8.
+Title VI complaints if any received directly by the program area